QwertyR0/love2d-survival-unfinished/README.md

 # 64Survival
-A simple survival game made with LÖVE which has a low resulation of 64x64 test
+A simple survival game that was being made with LÖVE

 # LIBS USED:
 - **HUMP**